-Since 2010 a 3.4 kilometers long research facility has been built between the DESY site in Hamburg Bahrenfeld and the town of Schenefeld.
-Starting in 2017, the European XFEL will generate extremely intense X-ray flashes—27 000 times per second and with a brilliance that is a billion times higher than that of the best conventional X-ray radiation sources.
+On 1 September 2017 the European XFEL was officially inaugurated.
+The 3.4 kilometre-long facility runs from the DESY campus in Hamburg to the town of Schenefeld in Schleswig-Holstein.
+The European XFEL will generate ultrashort X-ray flashes—27 000 times per second and with a brilliance that is a billion times higher than that of the best conventional X-ray radiation sources.
 Scientists will be able to map the atomic details of viruses and cells, take three-dimensional images of the nanoworld, film chemical reactions, and study the processes in the interior of planets.
 In order to construct and operate the facility, the European XFEL GmbH was founded in 2009, a non-profit research company with international shareholders.

 European Molecular Biology Laboratory (EMBL)